jamesread/EMEA-SA2-Training/atomicDockerLVM.md

 # Atomic & Docker Storage architecture

+The docker implemtnation in RHEL uses LVM to storage the base image, as well as additional layers.
+It is important to mention that there are other storage drivers (such as overlayfs), and that LVM is just one option.
+However, it is currently the only supported option.

+*You can safely skip this lab if you are short for time*.

 In order to make best use of the lab time, please ensure you have: